Vyral/base-template/_drafts/why-nows-a-great-time-for-buyers-and-sellers-in-monterey-county.md

 {% include youtube.html %}

-The latest statistics are in for Monterey County, and the news is good for both buyers and sellers.
+<center>The latest statistics are in for Monterey County, and the news is good for both buyers and sellers.</center>

 What’s the latest news from our Monterey County market?
 From August 2017 to July 2018, the market stayed pretty consistent, which was pleasantly surprising.
 When I looked at the statistics, I expected to see big fluctuations with the list-to-sales price ratio, but it is actually stayed in the 92% to 97% range.
 Not only is the Monterey County market consistent, but it’s also robust, which means that it is a great time for buyers and sellers to make their move.